 BANK DEPOSITS: In 2022, bank deposits in Coconino County (as of June 30) were down 15.6% from 2021.
 The decline was on the heels of strong growth of 20.7% and 19.7% in 2020 and 2021, respectively.
 That was the fastest 2-year period of gains on record (with records back to 1994).
 Deposits in 2020 and 2021 were helped along by COVID stimulus payments and programs.

-HOME PRICES & DAYS ON MARKET: In March 2022, the median price of homes sold in Coconino County was $675,000, according to National Association of Realtors.
-That was up 23.9% from March 2021.
-The median days on market in March was 36, down from 41 in March 2021.
-As of May 2022, there were 1,125 homes listed for sale in Coconino County, up from 1,086 in June 2021.
+HOME PRICES & DAYS ON MARKET: In March 2023, the median price of homes sold in Coconino County was $635,000, according to National Association of Realtors.
+That was down 3.9% from March 2022.
+The median days on market in March was 54, up from 37 in March 2022.
+As of May 2023, there were 1,293 homes listed for sale in Coconino County, up from 1,125 in May 2022.
 (Data in this section updated annually; for the most recent monthly data, visit Coconino County, AZ Real Estate Market.)

-According to research by Dean Runyan Associates for Arizona Office of Tourism, Coconino County's travel industry (including business and leisure travel) generated $1.7 billion in direct spending in 2021, up 72.1% following a 43.3% COVID-related decline in 2020.
-Coconino County's travel industry supported 13,100 jobs countywide in 2021 (up 15.7% after falling 17.6% the year prior) with associated household earnings of $485 million (up 21.1% following an 11.2% drop the previous year).
+According to research by Dean Runyan Associates for Arizona Office of Tourism, Coconino County's travel industry (including business and leisure travel) generated $1.8 billion in direct spending countywide in 2022, up 7.3% from 2021 (the year 2021 saw a 72.1% increase, rebounding from a 43.3% COVID-related drop in 2020, the first year of the pandemic).
+Travel-related direct spending in 2022 was at a record high (with records back to 1998, not adjusted for inflation).
+Coconino County's travel industry supported 13,300 jobs countywide in 2022 (up 7.3% from the year prior) with household earnings of $508.3 million (up 10.2% from 2021), according to the study.